programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 Include user password hashes.
 If this option is `true`, the restore tool checks if there is at least one user where a password hash is present.
 This is done by checking the `has_passwords` flag in the `manifest.json`.
 If this value is `false`, the restore will stop with an error.

 {% hint style="warning" %}
-Make sure that the source instance is configured to output the user passwords, and repeat the backup.
-See [https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/](https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/) under `include_passwords` for the settings in an easydb5 source instance.
+If the source is an **easydb5**: make sure that the source instance is configured to output the user passwords, and repeat the backup.
+See [https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/](https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/) under `include_passwords` for the necessary settings in the source instance.

+For a **fylr** source instance this is not necessary, since the password hashes are always returned over the API.
 {% endhint %}

 * type: `bool`